jeffskinnerbox/blog/content/ideas/esp32-walkie-talkies-via-mumble.md

 giving you a [pulse coded modulated (PCM)][28] signal (specifically a [pulse width modulated][33] signal).
 [I2S or Inter-IC Sound][30] (pronounced "eye-squared-ess"),
-is an electrical serial bus interface standard used for connecting digital audio devices together.
+is an electrical serial bus interface standard, introduced by Philips in 1986, used for connecting digital audio devices together.
+I2S has three signals, and an optional forth, to do its job:

+* Continuious Serial Clock (SCK) and also called "Bit Clock" (BCLK)
+* Word select (WS) and also called "Left-Right Clock" (LRCLK) or "Frame Sync" (FS)
+* Serial Data (SD) sometimes called SDATA, SDIN, SDOUT, DACDAT, ADCDAT
+* Aditional signal: Master Clock (MCLK) (256 times WS)

 It is used to communicate PCM audio data between integrated circuits in an electronic device.
 This approach resulting in simpler receiver amplifier to convert back to audio, called a [class D amplifier][32].
 No binary words are created to represent the analog signal,